 - Sort them out!
 Have your kids sort out their favorites to keep and enjoy in the weeks after Halloween (maybe 1 or 2 pieces per day), and limit the amount to what will fit into a sandwich size Ziploc bag.
 This will help them learn to be selective about their indulgences.

 - Get cash!
 As many of us have seen on Jimmy Kimmel, taking candy away from your kids, or telling them you ate it all, can have pretty traumatic effects!
 What about turning candy into cash?
 That is a much better idea!
 The Halloween Buy Back Program is a great option...check out this inspiring video showing local dentists who pay kids cash for their candy, and then donate the candy to the military.

 - Candy Fairy - kids can put a few pieces of candy under their pillow at night in return for a surprise in the morning, which could be money or a small toy.

 - Donate your candy – organizations such as Operation Gratitude offer programs to send candy to troops overseas.
 This gives the military a taste of home, and it also allows them to share this candy and as part of their efforts to build relationships with local children.

 - Reverse trick or treat – let your kids dress up in their costumes and take their candy to a local nursing home and share with others.

 - Be the change!
-If you need to contribute something to a Halloween party, make something healthy and delicious that you can associate a Halloween theme with such as mandarin orange pumpkins, banana ghosts, or "ants on a log" with plastic spiders.
+If you need to contribute something to a Halloween party, make something healthy and delicious that you can associate a Halloween theme with such as mandarin orange pumpkins (clementine oranges with celery stem), banana ghosts (half peeled bananas with chocolate chip eyes), or "ants on a log" (peanut butter filled celery) with plastic spiders.
 Since there will be plenty of candy, cookies and other sweet treats, everyone will appreciate your contribution!

 We are determined to help you conquer the upcoming holiday eating frenzy!